July 18, 2016 in Strategy by

 What resources do I have?

-Even the biggest companies have limited resources.
-The two limitations every company comes up to is either time or money.
+Even the most prominent companies have limited resources.
+The two limitations every company faces are either time or money.
 Which of these is your limitation?

 Use Paid Search if you have the money

 While this channel costs money, it can start to deliver results fast.
-You should start to see results within a month of starting your PPC campaign.
+You should begin to see results within a month of starting your PPC campaign.

 Use Search Engine Optimization if you have the time

 1. Can the search engines crawl your website?
 This is Technical SEO.
-It can involve making code changes to your website so the search engines can read your site.
+It can include making code changes to your website so the search engines can read it.
 Most modern CMSes do a decent job with this.
 Most developers know how to do most of this.
 However, even the best of these sometimes overlook things.

-2. Does your website use the same words as your customers, as they look for you?
+2. Does your website use the exact words that your customers use as they look for you?
 This is about content.
 Words are important.
 Any SEO campaign has an insatiable need for more content.

 3. Do other websites consider your site an authoritative source of information?
 This is Link Building.
-While this might be the hardest part of any SEO campaign, it is still the most important.
+While this might be the most challenging part of any SEO campaign, it is still the most important.

 SEO takes time.
 It takes time for the search engines to review your site.
 Once they’ve reviewed it, they compare your web page to other, relevant pages.
 This is not a quick marketing effort.
-It can take a three to six months before you start to see the effect of an SEO campaign.
+It can take three to six months to see the effect of an SEO campaign.

 SEO also takes time to learn.
 Once you get the basics down, you’ll also need to spend time keeping up with changes in the algorithms.
 Don’t forget to keep up with changes in search technology, too.